WiSaGaN/muc/README.md

 # muc

-muc is a Rust program to test UDP multicast data.
+muc is a test client for UDP multicast.

 ### Installation